-The 9 days Masai Mara and Gorilla trekking Safari holiday begins with game viewing experience
+The 9 days Masai Mara and Gorilla trekking Safari holiday is an overland tour which takes you to Uganda’s Mountain Gorillas and Kenya’s leading National Park, Masai Mara by road.
+The adventure tour begins with game viewing experience

 in one of the leading National parks within the world, Masai Mara Game Reserve.
 The open